ePallanguzhi (பல்லாங்குழி)-Indian Old Game

-Pallanguzhi is an urban board game, once patronised by women in Tamil Nadu, Pallankuzhi is played by dropping seeds into pits on a board, It has been a women's pastime, also an entertaining way to improve math and motor skills or a marathon affair during festivals like Sivarathri and Vaikunda Ekadasi and is also played during the break at workplace
+Pallanguzhi is an urban board game, once patronis by women in Tamil Nadu, Pallankuzhi is play by dropp seeds into pits on a board, It has been a women’s pastime, also an entertain way to improve math and motor skills or a marathon affair during festivals like Sivarathri and Vaikunda Ekadasi and is also play during the break at workplace

 The game has fascinated researchers keen on unraveling its many anthropological and social aspects.
 Scholars have conducted researches on the game to find out the various skills of students at various levels.

 Pallanguzhi is mostly played by Tamil women, both in Southern India and SriLanka.
 Men also play it sometimes for gambling.

 - 12 seeds game

 Once the first round is over players take the seeds from their stores and fill as many of their holes as possible with 6 seeds each.